What to do when an employee hands in their notice?

 What to do when an employee hands in their notice:

 Has your organisation just lost an employee?
-Call us now on 01905 613413 to discuss how we can help you.
+Call Hewett Recruitment now on 01905 613413 to discuss how we can support you with your recruitment needs, following an employee resignation.

 Best practice when an employee resigns:

-4. Let them know you are here if they need anything.
+4. Let them know you are here if they need anything - support during this period will create a positive experience and a lasting impression.

 5. Be genuinely happy for them.
 Employees do not owe you their whole lives or their dreams.